maneshtailor/FY23SKO-OaC/Part_4-Creating_New_Relic_Resources_With_Terraform.md

 }
 ```

 We need to tidy this up and configure it to our needs.
-Refer to the documentation to understand al lthe configuration options.
+Refer to the documentation to understand all the configuration options.
 1. The resource  itself is called "foo" rename it to "demo"
 2. `account_id`: Set this value to `var.NEW_RELIC_ACCOUNT_ID`
 3. `policy_id': This controls which policy the condition is a member of, we need to supply the ID of the policy we created above.
 To do this set the value to `newrelic_alert_policy.policy.id` (our policy resource is named "policy" not "foo"!)